 School Counseling Services

 School counselors are vital members of the education team found in each Crook County School building.
-Through the implementation of a comprehensive school counseling program, school counselors assist all students in the areas of academic achievement, personal/social development and career development.
+By implementing a comprehensive school counseling program, school counselors assist all students in academic achievement, personal/social development, and career development.
 School counselors provide short-term individual counseling, group counseling, and guidance curriculum lessons.
-School counselors serve as 504 case-managers.
-They also serve as a student advocate on a variety of teams and committees.
-School counselors help connect students and their families to a variety of community resources.
+School counselors serve as 504 case managers.
+They also serve as a student advocate on various teams and committees.
+School counselors help connect students and their families to various community resources.
 Each school counselor holds a counseling license through TSPC.
 The minimum education requirement for this license is a master’s degree in school counseling.

-Contact your student’s school counselor by calling your student’s school.
-School phone numbers are located on the school webpage, staff page, or school directory.
+Please reach out to your student’s school counselor by calling your student’s school.
+School phone numbers are on the school webpage, staff page, or school directory.

 CCHS Counseling Department